petertuton/virtual-partner-bootcamp/Azure Application Developer/Day 3 - Security/whiteboard design/WDS trainer guide - Secure cloud solutions.md

 **Use Azure AD B2C to facilitate customer login from External Customers**

-This path is used where the Contoso customer opts to create a formal account within Contoso to interact with some of the deeper experiences provided within the customer workflow instead of just purchasing items via the ecommerce purchase path.
+This path is used where the Contoso customer opts to create a formal account within Contoso to interact with some of the deeper experiences provided within the customer workflow instead of just purchasing items via the e-commerce purchase path.

 The deeper customer experience contains features such as: